 Content is already moving beyond the core set of information; user generated reviews, photos, and blogs are becoming increasingly commonplace.
-The next wave of improvements to user experience is likely to be customization of the displayed content to each user.
+The next wave of improvements to user experience is likely to be customisation of the displayed content to each user.
 With the rise in mobile users, this becomes increasingly important – the limited real estate of the smartphone makes content relevance increasingly crucial for user satisfaction.
-Use of current as well as historical behavior of the site visitor in building personalized content on-the-fly leads to better relevance of displayed information and hence to better user experience.
+Use of current as well as historical behaviour of the site visitor in building personalised content on-the-fly leads to better relevance of displayed information and hence to better user experience.

 So it is important to choose a content management system that is best equipped to handle current trends in the sophistication of content creation and also has the best potential to be prepared for future needs in this regard.